aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q4
-### ✍The concept of Reconciliation and its significance in React rendering
+### 💥 The concept of Reconciliation and its significance in React rendering

 <div align="right">